Skip to main content

 Casting more possibilities

 WAF earns the 2021 Progress Lakeshore Corporate Investment Award for its positive economic impact.
-From 2021-2024, the company further enhances its value-added services, acquiring Wabash Castings LLC, Dee Manufacturing and ATEK Metal Technologies.
+From 2021-2025, the company further enhances its value-added services, acquiring Wabash Castings LLCDee Manufacturing and ATEK Metal Technologies and Anderson Global.
 In 2024, WAF also completes the largest expansion in its history with a 50,000 square feet permanent mold addition.
-Today, WAF is considered one of the largest non-ferrous plants in the country, shipping more than one million pounds1 of finished castings monthly.
+Today, WAF is considered one of the largest non-ferrous plants in the country, shipping more than one million pounds of finished castings monthly.

-Ready for a casting partner with a history of pouring more possibilities?
+Ready for a casting partner that elevates aluminum?

 See how we can meet the demands of your tough challenges now and into the future.
 Contact us today!